 "And you caught Corner pestering this young pureblood, correct?"

 Amycus snatched the stick-like arm of the Slytherin boy and induced some pain with a halfheartedly-given Cruciatus Curse.
 "This one shouldn't have been out to begin with," he snarled.

 "Leave him alone!"
 Michael erupted.
 He knew this was a mistake; he didn't need the open look of shock on the seventeen-year-old witch's face to tell him so.
-But he didn't like to lose—it was one reason why Ginny had left him.
+But he didn't like to lose or back down—it was one reason why Ginny had left him.

 "St-Stop…," he rasped.

 "Make him punish the boy," Amycus jeered, pushing the little wizard into Michael's arm.

 "Imperio!"
 Alecto screamed.
 Merlin, her screech resonated in the empty hall… No one would stop or come out to watch this… Even the teachers were frightened… Of all the possible witnesses, Millicent Bulstrode was the lot Michael had drawn.